ngbites/angularbites.com/src/posts/2020-26-07-better-code-with-typescript-aliases.md

 ### Limitations of simple typing

-And that's OK, understandable.
-But not perfect: suppose it's your first day on a new codebase, and you know nothing about it.
+The above is OK, and generally understandable, but can be better.
+Suppose it's your first day on a new codebase, and you know nothing about it.

-You see this DTO, but you're trying to understand what it is and what actual formats it expects from you:
+You see the above DTO, but you're trying to understand what it is and what actual formats it expects from you:

 - you don't know what's the format of `ID`
 - you don't know the format of `lastEdited`.
 Is it a Unix timestamp, or a Julian day?
 Or the amount of days since Earth was created?
 Who knows.